-The author of another good book on presentation, Slide:ology, Duarte explains how to present visual stories that resonate with and engage audiences.
-Useful for anyone who has to present to audiences of any size to get them aligned, this book will transform how you present and help you become a better speaker.
+The author of another very good book on presentation, Slide:ology (also recommended), Duarte explains how to present visual stories that flow, resonate and engage audiences.
+Exceptionally useful for anyone who has to present to audiences of any size (customers, investors, employees, other key stakeholders) to get them aligned, this book will transform how you present and help you become a much better and more engaging speaker.

 Positioning: The Battle for Your Mind (Al Ries and Jack Trout)